Chandni-L5/DishShare/README.md

 ## Deployment

-### Deploy to Heroku
-Deployed to Heroku:

-1. Create a new Heroku app.
-2. Connect the app to this GitHub repo.
-3. Set Config Vars (see below).
-4. Push to main to trigger a build & deploy.

-This site is deployed via Heroku with PostgreSQL database, Cloudinary for media storage, and Whitenoise for static files.

 ### Fork the Repository
 To create your own copy of this project:
 1. Log in to GitHub and navigate to the [DishShare repository](https://github.com/Chandni-L5/DishShare)